-The question for most smaller UK firms isn't "is Luminance good?"
-It's "is it the right tool for how we work?"
+The question for most smaller UK firms isn't whether Luminance works at that scale.
+It's whether that scale matches how you actually work.

 What Luminance is built for